BioinfoNet/TeachingJupyterNotebooks/README.md

 own system.

 - `jupyter-notebook-slides.ipynb`: Contains the presentation that shows the reader how to use notebooks with bioinformatic examples mostly.
+If you're having problems starting up this notebook, try opening `jupyter-notebook-slides2.ipynb`

 - `files:` Has a variety of files from notebooks, fasta, fastq files among other files.